PhD Biological Physics / Overview

 The Department of Physics and Astronomy at Manchester is one of the largest and most active departments of physics in the UK.
 We have a long tradition of excellence in both teaching and research, and have interests in most areas of contemporary research.

-Our main areas of research cover four general aspects: Physics of cell membranes and bio-interfaces, Physics of peptides, Physics of the heart and bio-systems, and AI in medicine.
+Our main areas of research cover four general aspects: Physics of cell membranes and bio-interfaces, physics of peptides, physics of the heart and bio-systems, AI in medicine.